j-adia/matrix-converter/README.md

 TESTING
-- To run your own test cases, create a .txt file with the following format: (samples under test cases/)
+- To run your own test cases, create a .txt file with the proper format: (samples under test cases/)

-matrix.txt
-- Number of rows
-- Number of columns
-- Entries of row 1
-- Entries of row 2
-- ...
-- Entries of row n

 EXECUTION
 - To run code, enter into the terminal: